 With encouragement from his parents, family, grade school principal, and pastor, Archbishop Vigneron entered the high school program of Sacred Heart Seminary, Detroit, in September 1962.
 After completing the twelfth grade, he continued there for college.
 In June 1970, he graduated with a Bachelor of Arts degree with majors in both classical languages and philosophy.
+He was ordained a priest for the Archdiocese of Detroit on JUly 26, 1975.
+Following ordination, he earned a Licentiate in Sacred Theology (1976) and Doctor of Philosophy (1985).

 On January 5, 2009, Pope Benedict XVI appointed Archbishop Vigneron as the fifth Archbishop of Detroit.
 He was installed on January 28, 2009, succeeding Cardinal Maida.